Entri Connect is the easiest way for your users to connect domains.

 when you send a domain using the prefilledDomain variable.
 You’ll need to

-handle validation in your application’s UI.
+handle validation in your application’s UI.userId

-to track events via Entri webhooks
+to track events via Entri webhooksuserId

 to the configuration object.
 This should be the same ID that the backend of your application uses.